edubois10/devops-operators/devops-operators-subcharts/sealed-secrets/README.md

 # Sealed Secrets
+In the world of GitOps, we follow the rule: "If it's not in Git, it's not real."
+But, this rule brings a challenge when it comes to managing and storing sensitive data like credentials.
+Git repositories are accessible to many people, making it crucial to ensure the security of sensitive data stored within.

+While Kubernetes offers a mechanism for managing secrets, its method of storing sensitive data as a base64 string is not adequately secure.
+Base64 is an encoding, not an encryption method, meaning anyone can easily decode a base64 string and gain access to the underlying data.
+Consequently, it's not advisable to openly store Secret manifest files.

+To resolve this issue, we leverage an open-source tool known as Sealed Secrets.

 The Sealed Secrets project is an open-source tool by Bitnami Labs, designed to solve the problem of managing sensitive information – such as credentials, passwords, or certificates – that needs to be used in a Kubernetes environment.
 It lets you safely store and manage Kubernetes Secrets in Git repositories, which is otherwise risky due to their sensitive nature.

 Sealed Secrets are composed of a **controller** and **kubeseal** a CLI: